ambrop72/aprinter/README.md

   Euclidean speed of the move, based on the Euclidean distance calculated from all Cartesian axes.
 - Otherwise (no T parameter, no Cartesian axes - e.g. extruders only), the last seen F value will be used to limit the speed of each individual stepper axis (and not virtual axes).

+Note that the desired speed as described above is only understood as a nominal value.
+The machine will not move faster than that, but it may move slower.
+For example the software will still respect the configured maximum accelerations and maximum speeds of the actuator axes.

+The speed is also bound to not exceed the capability of the processor.
+The configuration parameter `MaxStepsPerCycle` controls this limit; it is available in the Board configuration section under Performance parameters, and also as a runtime setting.
+The firmware will ensure that the cumulative step frequency (across all actuator axes) does not exceed the frequency of the processor multiplied by `MaxStepsPerCycle`.

+If you are aiming for high step rates , check that the firmware is being compiled without size optimization (under Board, Performance parameters) and with assertions disabled (under Board, Development features).

 ### Lasers